-These dried tomatoes make a great snack as is or chopped up and added in to an omelet, quesadilla, stir fry or grain salad.
+These dried tomatoes make a great snack as is, and are a tasty addition to omelets, quesadillas, stir fry or grain salads.
 They rehydrate easily in soups, stews, or sauces.
 Dried tomatoes retain their flavor well and can be stored in glass jars in the pantry.

 This same procedure can be followed in an oven at about 140 degrees and it will take less time.